birchill/10ten-ja-reader/CONTRIBUTING.md

 pnpm changeset-version
 ```

-That command rewrites tracked release files, including the dictionary snapshot,
+That command rewrites tracked release files such as `CHANGELOG.md`,
-so do not run it on a working branch unless you intend to create the release PR
+`manifest.json.src`, and the Xcode marketing version, so do not run it on a
-contents yourself.
+working branch unless you intend to create the release PR contents yourself.

 After publishing the release, it should automatically be uploaded to AMO
 (Firefox), the Edge Store, and the Chrome Web Store but we need to manually